heatherflo/fs-journal/journal/05/questions.md

 04. Which two `HTTP` request types include a body?

-  > When we use POST and PUT we include a body because those are user updated changed and information being sent to to the server.
+  > When we use POST and PUT we include a body because those are user updated changes and the 'body'  of information needs to be sent to the server.

 05. In a/an _______ coding model, when you call a function, it returns only when the action has finished and stops your program for the time the action takes.
 Likewise in a/an _______ coding model, multiple things are allowed to happen at one time.
 When you perform an action, your program continues to run.
 Fill in the blanks.

-  > | ANSWER HERE |
+  > A synchronous coding  model is one that returns only when asked and stops when retrieved.
+(Only one program runs at a time)

+  >An asynchronous coding model runs multiple programs at once.
+So this allows multiple things to be done at the same time- no required waiting til the program has finished running that first for things to get done.

 06. What are the three types of data relationships?
 Provide an example of each.